RobbieLePommie/php-graph-sdk/README.md

 Upgrading from v5.x?
 You must be running php 7.4 or above.

-FacebookApp requires the APP_ID to be a string (now fatal error) default_graph_version is now required
+FacebookApp requires the APP_ID to be a string (now fatal error) uploadVideo requires target node id to be string default_graph_version is now required graphNode->all is now getFields

 ## Usage